 Sophie Hood specializes in high-stakes, complex litigation.
 She represents clients in civil and criminal cases involving intellectual property, fraud, breach of contract, antitrust, and securities disputes.
-Ms. Hood’s clients – whether individuals, start-ups, or established companies – face challenging legal problems and have diverse goals.
+Sophie's clients – whether individuals, start-ups, or established companies – face challenging legal problems and have diverse goals.
 She works to understand their unique situations, and she crafts creative strategies to navigate the best path forward.
 She has helped many clients win motions to dismiss, ending cases before they even start in earnest.
 She has helped other clients win resounding victories at summary judgment, and defended those wins on appeal.
 And she always positions her clients to succeed at trial, or to avoid litigation by getting the best settlement possible.
 She empathizes with her clients and fights for them every step of the way.

-Ms. Hood also devotes her time to high-impact pro bono matters, with a focus on reproductive rights and immigration.
+Sophie also devotes her time to high-impact pro bono matters, with a focus on reproductive rights and immigration.

 08/12/2022